 As we briefly mentioned, you will start by trimming (unless you shave multiple times a week).
 You want to set your trimmer to its highest setting; this gives you more room for error as you trim.

 Start With Your Sideburns

 You are going to attack your sideburns first.
 They should always be trimmed when you shave.
 Mutton chops are not currently in style.
 Using the higher setting lets you trim the burns without completely murdering them.
 If you prefer not to have sideburns at all, you can tune them up in a bit.

 When trimming your sideburns, you want to stroke in an upward direction.
 Trimming this way will allow you to blend your facial hair into the top-of-head hair that is actually on the side of your head.
 You know what we mean.
 The sideburns are a point of transition from hair to beard.
 Blend it with that in mind.

 Lower Your Guard Settings

 As you go through the process, lower your guard settings.
 You want to transition to progressively shorter hair on your face.
 Eventually, you will have no guards, and you will trim your beard down to just stubble.

 Exercise Care Around Your Mustache

 As a note, you want to exercise a little care around the mustache.
-If you cut with the grain, you will minimize irritation, which is something that is never fun to experience on the upper lip.
+If you cut with the grain, you will minimize irritation, which is never fun to experience on the upper lip.